ajvondrak/euclid/doc/settings.md

 ### Description

-If your local branch is tracking a remote branch, this element will tell you the relative difference between their histories.
+In a git repo, if your local branch is tracking a remote branch, this element will tell you the relative difference between their histories.
 This falls into four possible states:
 * even - local branch has all the same commits as the remote (neither ahead nor behind)
 * ahead - local branch has more commits than the remote; you can `git push`
 * behind - remote branch has more commits than the local; you can `git pull`